 Resmaa Menakem, Chaka Mkali, Lindsay Spicthal

-The poor white body was raped, traumatized, and torn apart for 1000 years by more powerful white bodies.
-Less powerful white bodies have tried to soothe those savage, dark age wounds and re-member itself after being dis-membered.
+The poor white body was colonized, raped, traumatized, exposed to land theft, genocide,class enslavement,plague,crusades,inquisitions and torn apart for 1000 years by more powerful white bodies.
+Less powerful white bodies have tried to soothe those savage, middle dark age wounds and re-member itself after being dis-membered.
 To quell the dissonance between white bodies, powerful white bodies created, through law and institutions, the supremacy of the white body.
-These powerful white bodies created the supreme standard by which all other bodies’ relative humanness will be measured.
+These powerful white bodies created the white body to be the supreme standard by which all bodies humanity shall be measured.

-So instead of healing the centuries old trauma and pain that existed between white bodies, the pain was blown through red, black, and indigenous bodies – in turn creating white body supremacy.
-Baby Frankie Supreme represents this culmination of this historical trauma.
+So instead of healing from the centuries old trauma and pain that existed between powerful and less white bodies, the pain was blown through red, black, and indigenous bodies – in turn creating white body supremacy.
+Frankie Baby Supreme represents this culmination of this historical trauma.